lulkien/LinuxConfig/README.md

 A few scripts to do some repeated work when setup a new ubuntu server.

 - adguard-create-system-user.sh

   I don't want to run AdGuardHome as root, so I create a user with minimum privilege for it.

 - adguard-update.sh

   A script to update AdGuardHome

 - install-stuffs.sh

   This script will install: apt-fast, fishshell, neovim, nftables and a few handy tools.
   It will remove ufw and iptables.

 - ssh-create-tunnel-user.sh

   Create an user to allow other machine create a ssh reverse tunnel.

 - wireguard-create-client.sh

   Script to create a new wireguard client and export config.

 - wireguard-installer.sh

   Ye, for installing wireguard and some nftables rules.

 ### A few other things

-- Windows Terminal config
+- Windows Terminal configuration
-- clangd config
+- Commonly used clang-format
-- etc
+- And some random things

 ## Usage